Andrea Agnelli

 Andrea Agnelli ([anˈdrɛːa aɲˈɲɛlli]; born 6 December 1975) is an Italian businessman.
-Since May 2010, Agnelli served as chairman of Italian association football club Juventus F.C., which he returned to the Italian football dominance throughout the 2010s with nine consecutive record-breaking Serie A titles, along with four consecutive national doubles and one domestic treble, as well as to European competitiveness, with one UEFA Europa League semifinal and two UEFA Champions League finals.
+From May 2010 to November 2022, Agnelli served as chairman of Italian association football club Juventus, which returned to Italian football dominance throughout the 2010s with nine consecutive record-breaking Serie A titles, along with four consecutive national doubles and one domestic treble.
+Under Agnelli's presidency, Juventus also returned to European competitiveness, reaching one UEFA Europa League semi-final and two UEFA Champions League finals.
 In November 2022, he resigned his positions, amid the Plusvalenze investigation.

 A member of the industrialist Agnelli family, he was a board member of Exor and Stellantis.
 Appointed to the UEFA Executive Committee in 2015, Agnelli served as executive member and chairman of the European Club Association from 2017 to 2021, when he resigned to join the European Super League project.

 Early life and family

 Born in 1975, Agnelli is the son of late Juventus chairman and senator Umberto Agnelli, CEO of FIAT from 1970 to 1976, and Donna Allegra Caracciolo di Castagneto (born 1945), first cousin of Marella Agnelli (1927–2019), born Donna Marella Caracciolo di Castagneto and daughter of Filippo Caracciolo, 8th Prince of Castagneto, 3rd Duke of Melito, and a hereditary patrician of Naples (1903–1965), and his wife, Donna Anna Visconti di Modrone (1903–1977).
 Along with Marella, widow of his uncle Gianni Agnelli, and Allegra, he is descendants of an old Neapolitan noble family that held the titles of Prince of Castagneto and Duke of Melito, among others.
 He was the last male member of the family to carry the Agnelli surname until the birth of his son Giacomo.
-Agnelli is related to John Elkann, Lapo Elkann, and Alessandro Nasi, the cousin of Elkann.
-Agnelli studied at St Clare's, Oxford, and then at Bocconi University in Milan.
+Agnelli is related to John Elkann, Lapo Elkann, Marcantonio Brandolini d'Adda and Alessandro Nasi, the cousin of Elkann.
+Agnelli studied the International Baccalaureate at St Clare's, Oxford, and then at Bocconi University in Milan.